colab-coop/bylaws/ARTICLE-1.markdown

 ### Section 1.3  Acceptance of Member-Owners

-(a)	Any subset of the Member Body so inclined, or an empowered hiring committee appointed by the interested subset of the Member Body shall review applications, instate a period of member candidacy, and once criteria stated above are established or ignored by the interested subset of the Member Body, shall give an offer of Member-Ownership to the potential Member-Owner.
+(a)	Empowered hiring committee appointed by the interested subset of the Member Body shall review applications, instate a period of member candidacy, and once criteria stated above are established or ignored by the interested subset of the Member
+Body, shall give an offer of Member-Ownership to the potential Member-Owner.

 ### Section 1.4  Transfers Prohibited